 One of the major players of your pack weight is your sleep system.
 Down is always going to weigh less than synthetic insulation.
 Although it costs more, upgrading to a down sleeping bag—like the Parsec™—can keep your sleeping bag weight at or under the 2lb mark.

 Sleeping pads are also a quick-and-easy way to save weight.
-The tried and true, indestructable Z-Lite Sol™ weighs just 10 oz and still provides plenty of summertime warmth with an R-Value of 2.0.
+The tried and true, indestructible Z-Lite Sol™ weighs just 10oz and still provides plenty of summertime warmth with an R-Value of 2.0.
 For some additional cushion and warmth, go for an air-filled sleeping pad like the NeoAir® XLite™, which utilizes reflective ThermaCapture™ technology to achieve an R-Value of 4.2 without the weight or bulk.
 While the XLite is a legendary pad in the ultralight community, the ounce shaving purists opt for the UberLite™.
-Which is, exactly as its name suggests, the lightest air pad on the market at a mere 8.8 oz.
+Which is, exactly as its name suggests, the lightest air pad on the market at a mere 8.8oz (regular size).

 Upgrading both your sleeping pad and bag can quickly drop pounds from your pack weight, pushing into the ultralight territory.